imran1289-ah/Online-Grocery-Store/README.md

 Since we are unable to publish the website online, the only way to access it is to host a server on your local computer.
 A application such as MAMP https://www.mamp.info/en/downloads/ , can be used to access the website.

-**The website has an admin and the login informatio for it is email : admin@hotmail.com password : Admin1234
+**The website has an admin and the login information for it is email : admin@hotmail.com password : Admin1234

 **Some part of the website is incomplete/not done since some of the team memebers were unable to finish/complete it

+**This is our first website ever created and we had no prior experience with web development , thus the website may not look very appealing as we were learnign the core concepts of web programming as were progressing trough the project

 Here a some screenshot of the website